pzoch/QEcon2023/README.md

 ## Log and annoucements
++ 13/11: we started discussing (discrete) dynamic programming.
+We introduced the McCall's job search model with finite and infinite horizon and solved it by iterating on the conctinuation value.
+Then we talked about the Contraction Mapping Theorem and how it potentially allows us to solve Bellman equations.
 + 7/11: we talked a bit more about spectral methods (mainly Chebyshev polynomials), we saw some interpolation code example and finished by discussing the finite element method.
 + 23/10: we finished the topic of optimization by spending some time on constrained optimization; we saw how to draw random numbers in Julia and started talking about spectral methods.
 + 16/10: we talked about multidimensional unconstrained optimization: Newton, polytope methods, direction methods.